On resolution of 1-dimensional foliations on 3-manifolds: Proof of Theorem B

+Our approach to Theorem~\ref{teo_semi-complete} begins with a couple of remarks.
+First, it is convenient to remind the reader of the difference between vector fields and foliations in terms of the dimension of their singular sets.
+In other words, a vector field may have non-trivial common factors among its components so as to give rise to a divisor of zero while singular sets of foliations are always of codimension at least~$2$.
+Recall also that a vector field $Y$ is said to be a representative of the foliation $\fol$ if $Y$ is tangent to $\fol$ and has singular set of codimension at least~$2$.

+In view of the preceding, we will often write a holomorphic vector field $X$ under the form $X = hY$ where $h$ is a holomorphic function and $Y$ is a holomorphic vector field with singular set of codimension at least~$2$.
+With this notation, the vector field $Y$ is a (local) representative of the foliation $\fol$ associated with $X$.

-Finally we also point out that the semicomplete character of a holomorphic vector field is preserved under birational transformations.
-In particular it is preserved under blow-ups.
-It is however not necessarily preserved under {\it weighted}\, blow-ups if these {\it are regarded as finite-to-one maps}\, rather than from the birational point of view associated with the orbifold action.
+On a different note, it should also be pointed out that the semicomplete character of a holomorphic vector field is preserved under birational transformations.
+In particular, it is preserved under blow-ups.
+It is, however, not necessarily preserved under {\it weighted}\, blow-ups if these {\it are regarded as finite-to-one maps}\, rather than from the birational point of view associated with the orbifold action.
 Incidentally, blow-ups with weight~$2$ will be needed in what follows.

-Let us now fix a holomorphic vector field $X$ on $(\C^3,0)$ and assume that the origin is a persistent nilpotent singularity for the associated foliation $\fol$.
-Let $S$ denote a formal separatrix of $\fol$ giving rise to a sequence of infinitely near (nilpotent) singular points.
-Since blow-ups preserve the semicomplete character of vector fields, up to transforming $X$ through finitely many one-point blow-ups, we can assume the existence of local coordinates $(x,y,z)$ where $X$ is given by (cf. Sections~3 and~4)
+Let us now fix a holomorphic vector field $X$ on $(\C^3,0)$ whose associated foliation $\fol$ is as in Theorem~\ref{Microlocalversion_TheoremA}.
+Since blow-ups preserve the semicomplete character of vector fields, up to transforming $X$ through finitely many one-point blow-ups, we can assume that $\fol$ has a persistent nilpotent singularity with a formal separatrix $S$ giving rise to a sequence of infinitely near (nilpotent) singular points.